felix018jiang/hotspotstoplight_climate/flood_mapping/SETUP.md

 Copy the output path and paste it into VS Code's Python interpreter path setting.
 You should now be ready to run the scripts in VS Code.

+*Note: make sure to open the `/flood_mapping` subdirectory as your folder in VS Code (rather than the `Climate`) folder in order for VS Code to recognize your Python environment.

 ## Setting User Credentials for Google Cloud

 ### Install and Initialize gcloud CLI